plone/training/configuring_customizing.rst

 .. note::

-  Here you can easily break your site so you should know what you are doing.
+  Here you can easily break your site so you should know what you are doing!

 .. only:: not presentation